 No wonder colds and flu run rampant each year.

 The best source for vitamin D is direct sun exposure.
-But for many of us, this just isn't practical during the winter.
-The next best thing to sunlight is the use of a safe indoor tanning device.
-If neither natural nor artificial sunlight is an option, then using oral supplements is your best bet.
+If natural sunlight is not an option, then using oral supplements is your best bet.

 Please note that this is far greater than the recommended daily allowance (RDA) advised by public health agencies like the American Academy of Pediatrics, which recently doubled the RDA of vitamin D for children to 400 IU.
 This new guidance still falls absurdly short of what's needed to keep kids healthy, especially during flu season.